 Click Variables (a=) to import all the variables available in the open model.
+Variables are imported to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the variables nodes.

-See Variables to get more information about the corresponding command in VBA.
+See Variables for information about the corresponding VBA command.